 The Company and Group have both interest bearing assets and interest bearing liabilities.
 Interest bearing assets consist of cash balances which earn interest at fixed rate when placed on deposit.
 The Company and Group have a policy of only borrowing debt to finance the purchase of cash generating assets (or assets with the potential to generate cash).
+We also use financial derivatives (swaps) were appropriate to manage interest rate risk.
 The Directors revisit the appropriateness of this policy annually.